NiuBClass666/myPipeline/README.md

 1. Install terraform
 2. Git clone this repo
 3. Input your AWS access_key, secret_key, region preffered, key pair ID and path to your-keypair.pem in variables.tf.
 (Demo purpose only, Do not left them there and push to your repo!)
+4. Change the link in ./Web/local-exec.sh to your repo link
-4. terraform init
+5. terraform init
-5. terraform apply
+6. terraform apply

+#### On jenkins server(once its online):
+1. Change the repo link to your repo in job "autoBuild"'s configuration
+2. Add your credentials for both github and your image registry
+3. Switch the credential to yours in job "autoBuild"'s configuration

-6. Now you can find the web application at http://Your-web-EC2-ip:8000 and jenkins server at http://Your-jenkins-EC2-ip:8080
+4. Now you can find the web application at http://Your-web-EC2-ip:8000 and jenkins server at http://Your-jenkins-EC2-ip:8080